davidgfnet/superfw-docs/content/docs/usermanual/troubleshooting.md

 ### ROM issues

+Some games might not work, this is particularly true for ROM hacks and homebrew.
+If some commercial game does not work you can report it in the compatibility website: https://compat-superfw.davidgf.net/ (please provide the correct game, version and enough details, also feel free to report games that work, either perfectly or with caveats, it really helps!).

 #### Boot issues (white/black screen)

 Supercard has slow memory and requires certain patches to work with this